Summer Flowers Name

 Butterfly Bush – An Essential for Summer Gardens

-These plants are perfect for zones 5-10, and I’ve had great success growing them in well-drained soil with plenty of sun.
-They bloom from summer until the first frost, so you get a long season of pollinator activity.
-Plus, the flowers are incredibly fragrant, which makes them stand out in any garden.
+These plants are perfect for zones 5-10, and I have had great success growing these in well drained soil with lots of sun.
+So, you get a long season of pollinator activity because they bloom from summer until the first frost.
+Plus, they’re extremely fragrant flowers, making them a standout in any garden.

 Low-Maintenance Summer Flowers

-Now, if you’re like me, you love a beautiful garden, but the thought of constant care can be a little overwhelming.
-That’s where low-maintenance summer flower names come in handy.
-These plants practically take care of themselves once they’re established, and they still give you an amazing display of colors and blooms.
+And if you’re like me, you love a beautiful garden, but the idea of endless care can be a bit much.
+Low maintenance summer flower names are where you come in.
+They are almost as much carefree as you can get once planted, and you still get a wonderful show of colors and blooms.

 Low-Maintenance Summer Flowers